B-HAR: an open-source baseline framework for in depth study of human activity recognition datasets and workflows: Methodology

-The B-HAR configuration file provides the user with total control over the computation modules and relative sub-modules.
-Through such a file, B-HAR users can easily modify the data processing workflow and test different configuration pipelines.
+The B-HAR object provides the user with total control over the computation modules and relative sub-modules shown in Figure~\ref{fig:b-har_structure}.
+Through its initialization parameters, B-HAR users can easily modify the data processing workflow and test different configuration pipelines.
 Table~\ref{tab:config_parameters} shows the implemented configuration parameters (Column 2) alongside with their description (Column 3) and possible usable values (Column 4).